Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings: Proposed Methodology

-\begin{enumerate} \item \textbf{COVID-QA} As mentioned previously, we perform span detection on the recently released COVID-QA, a SQuAD \citep{rajpurkar-etal-2018-know} style dataset with 2,019 question-answer pairs based on 147 scientific articles drawn from the CORD-19 dataset \citep{wang-etal-2020-cord} and annotated by 15 experts in the biomedical field.
+\begin{enumerate} \item \textbf{COVID-QA}: As mentioned previously, we perform span detection on COVID-QA, a SQuAD \cite{rajpurkar-etal-2018-know} style dataset with 2,019 question-answer pairs based on 147 scientific articles and annotated by 15 biomedical experts.

-\item \textbf{PubMedQA} Multiple-choice QA was performed on the PubMedQA benchmark which has a collection of 1k expert-annotated instances of yes/no/maybe answer biomedical questions and 270k unannotated records.
-As such, we rely on the labelled examples for the task.
-The statistics of the labelled dataset reveal an unbalanced distribution of answers with the majority leaning towards, yes (55.2\%), then no (33.8\%) and maybe (11.0\%).
+\item \textbf{PubMedQA}: Multiple-choice QA was performed on the PubMedQA benchmark that has a collection of 1k expert-annotated instances of \textit{yes/no/maybe} biomedical questions.
+The 1k samples are split into 500 samples each of training and test with the training data being further broken up into 10-folds with 450 samples in training and 50 in the development set for each fold.

-\item \textbf{UMLS} is composed of three knowledge sources:\textbf{Metathesaurus}, \textbf{Semantic Network}, and \textbf{SPECIALIST Lexicon and Lexical Tools}.
-The metathesaurus is a massive collection of information on various biomedical concepts including concept names, definitions, hierarchies, relations to other concepts, etc., derived from vocabularies such as MeSH and SNOMED CT.
-We used the UMLS to extract entity definitions from the \textbf{MRDEF} table of the metathesaurus while the other two sources were not used.

-\item \textbf{Pre-Trained UMLS KGE} We used the pre-trained UMLS-KGE in this study \citep{maldonado2019adversarial}.
-The authors assert that traditional KGE algorithms such as TransE \citep{bordes2013translating} and DistMult \citep{yang2014embedding} are ineffective at embedding the UMLS because they ``assume a single knowledge graph" whereas UMLS consists of two interrelated graphs, metathesaurus and semantic network.
-Adapting the KBGAN model \citep{cai2018kbgan} to the UMLS, they trained KGE by feeding UMLS-triples to two separate generators (one each for metathesaurus and semantic network) and a single discriminator.
-F1 scores from their downstream application of two related binary classification tasks showcased the effectiveness of incorporating their trained KGE as opposed to their absence.
-In total, they provide 3.2M 50-dimension entity embeddings.
+\item \textbf{UMLS}: We use the metathesaurus (a collection of various biomedical terminologies) from the UMLS to extract entity definitions. our choice for using the UMLS was twofold; I) a well-maintained entity linker (MetaMap) is available for it, and II) UMLS has been developed and updated for a long time and is thus robust in terms of coverage and accuracy.